nthState/InspectorA11y/README.md

 - Should we score them?
 ```

+## Regex?

+What if instead of passing in a view, we pass in a file?
+Can we read the source code, copy a view, modify and then generate from that view?

 ## SourceKit

 We can scan the source on macOS...but not on iOS...is there a world where we can generate the source in a mac build - then switch.